MultiCraft/repixture/manual_generator/content/manual.md

 ### A new world

 Starting a world works like with any other game in Luanti.

-Enter a world name, select a map generator and settings, and off you go!
-The seed is value that will be used to calculate random things in the game.
-The same seed will generate the same world.
+If you’re unfamiliar with Luanti so far, here’s how to create a singleplayer world (and game) in Luanti 5.8.0:

+1. In Luanti, go to the tab “Start game”
+2. Select Repixture by clicking on the Repixture icon at the bottom (it has the letters “RP”)
+3. Create a new world with “New” and enter your preferred settings
+4. Launch the game

+For details about world creation and multiplayer games, refer to the Luanti documentation.

-You can choose one of various map generators, like v7, carpathian, valleys, etc. For new players, v7 is recommended for new players, but other map generators also work fine and can be nice if you want to try out something new.
-Only v6 isn’t supported and can’t be selected.
+For new players, the map generator v7 is recommended, but other map generators also work fine and can be nice if you want to try out something new.
+Only v6 isn’t supported and can’t be selected from the list.

 Note: The “singlenode” map generator is special as the world is completely empty.
 This one only makes sense if you use Repixture in combination with mod that generates a special world (like Skyblock).

+Note: These instructions may become outdated in later Luanti versions.
+When in doubt, refer to the latest Luanti documentation.

 ## Controls